A Guide to Visiting Diamond Beach in Iceland

 woman sat on diamond beach watching the sunset

-You could consider this 2-day tour that takes you to some amazing waterfalls such as Seljalandsfoss and Skógafoss, to the Eyjafjallajökull glacier volcano and the Mýrdalsjökull glacier where you can opt to do a 1.5 hour glacier hike.
-Then, after you’ll head off to Reynisfjara black sand beach.
-Then the next day you’ll head to Jokulsarlon glacier lagoon, and also visit the Diamond Beach.
-Then, you’ll head to Hofskirkja which is an unusual turf-roof church and then onto the Fjadrargljufur River Canyon which has amazing scenery and you can also spot some of Icelands wild birds here.
+You could consider this 2-day tour that takes you to some amazing waterfalls such as Seljalandsfoss and Skógafoss, to the Eyjafjallajökull glacier volcano and the Mýrdalsjökull glacier where you can opt to do a 1.5-hour glacier hike.
+After you’ll head off to Reynisfjara’s black sand beach.
+Then the next day you’ll head to Jokulsarlon Glacier lagoon, and also visit Diamond Beach.
+Then, you’ll head to Hofskirkja which is an unusual turf-roof church, and then onto the Fjadrargljufur River Canyon which has amazing scenery and you can also spot some of Iceland’s wild birds here.

 If you or someone in your group uses a wheelchair or has limited mobility, I recommend looking at the accessibility tours offered by Iceland Unlimited.
 They offer both accessible self-drive tours and accessible guided tours so you can be sure to get something that covers where you want to visit, and meets your accessibility needs.
 Visit their website here.